ThachAndrew/ThachAndrew.github.io/projects/projects.md

 ## Synthetic Regression Generator
 Used to help create and study ARIMA models.
+This laid a foundation for modeling noisy seasonal trends with moving averages.

 [Read more](/SyntheticRegressionGenerator/SyntheticGenerator.md)